bemasc/risav/draft-xu-risav.md

 ### Replay attacks

-In Transport Mode, off-path attackers cannot spoof the source IPs of a participating AS, but any attacker with access to valid traffic can replay it (from anywhere), potentially enabling DoS attacks by replaying expensive traffic (e.g. TCP SYNs, QUIC Initials).
-ASes that wish to have replay defense, and are willing to pay the extra data-plane costs, should prefer tunnel mode.
+When replay detection is disabled, off-path attackers cannot spoof the source IPs of a participating AS, but any attacker with access to valid traffic can replay it (from anywhere), potentially enabling DoS attacks by replaying expensive traffic (e.g. TCP SYNs, QUIC Initials).
+ASes that wish to have replay defense must enable it during the IKEv2 handshake (see {{ts-replay}}).

 ### Downgrade attacks {#downgrade}